 Demand for funeral plans has soared by about 245% between 2006 and 2017, although regulations have remained the same since 2001.

-Consumers are obviously not around to measure service against delivery and expectations with the purchase of these products and with these plans costing upwards of £3,000, it’s clear that tighter regulation is required to ensure that customer’s money is safe.
+Consumers are obviously not around to measure service against delivery and expectations with the purchase of these products.
+With these plans costing upwards of £3,000, it’s clear that tighter regulation is required to ensure that customer’s money is safe.

-It has become apparent that cold-calling and mis-selling is rife and rogue traders have identified a gap in the regulations, with consumers mistakenly believing that this is a regulated activity that falls within the remit of the Financial Conduct Authority (‘FCA’).
+Cold-calling and mis-selling is rife and rogue traders have identified a gap in the regulations.
+Consumers are mistakenly believing that this is a regulated activity that falls within the remit of the Financial Conduct Authority (FCA).

-The FCA may end up regulating this activity and you will be able to search on their website if a funeral plan provider is licensed and regulated to conduct such activity.
+The FCA may end up regulating this activity.
+You will be able to search on their website if a funeral plan provider is licensed and regulated to conduct such activity.

 I am inclined to think that Personal Contract Plans could be the next mis-selling scandal, although it could be eclipsed by this.